mlsamuelson/hax/README.md

 ## Usage

 This should give you the dependencies you need to get going.
-1. Enable the HAX module and the dependencies it requires.
+1. Enable the HAX module and any dependencies it requires.
-2. Visit the config page provided by REST UI and enable the "content" resource with the "PATCH" method, the "json" request format and "cookie" auth.
-TODO AUTH ????
-3. Go to the permissions page to ensure users have the 'use hax' permission checked.
+2. Go to the permissions page to ensure users have the 'use hax' permission checked.
 Once this is checked then people will start to see a 'HAX Authoring' local menu item / tab / contextual option show up when they have access to edit a node.
+NOTE on Text Formats: HAX is designed to work with nodes with bodies in the default Full HTML format where "Limit allowed HTML tags and correct faulty HTML" is unchecked, or with formats with similarly permissive settings.
+For this reason, it is advisable to only allow trusted users to access HAX.

 ## Settings